greenfox-velox/velox-syllabus/week-06/README.md

     - if the hero is on the same tile with a monster, it shows all stats of the monster as well

 #### Moving
-- the hero can move tile-by-tile in four directions on the screen by using the corresponding `arrow keys` (or `wsad` if preferred)
-- one of the monsters holds the key to the next area

-#### Moving
 - the hero can move tile-by-tile in four directions on the screen by using the corresponding arrows (or wsad if preferred)
 - after every two move, the monsters move one tile as well

 #### The Characters